enatega/food-delivery-singlevendor/README.md

 Our solution contains three separate modules.
 These include the admin panel, the delivery app and the rider app.
 Below, the capabilities of all three modules have been listed:

 - The admin panel receives the orders that can be placed via the customer app.
-It also allows managing the restaurant’s orders as well as the riders’ accounts.
+It also allows managing the restaurant’s orders as well as the riders’ accounts.(Run on node version 14)

 - The customer app allows for customers to choose their specific selections and customize their order before placing it.